Xiphe/HTML/readme.md

 The main benefits are:

 * no switching between php and html or echoing of html strings needed when you are inside your php stuff.
-* Minimalistic attempt and helper functions.
+* Minimalistic usage attempt and helper functions.
 You should be able to generate more html markup with less php instructions while keeping full flexibility.
 * Auto-indention.
 Unless you turn it of to save whitespace you will receive beautifully indented and super-readable markup for your web-projects.

 The main downfalls are: